crmpicco/pcpp1/network-programming.md

 `socket.connect()` - used to connect a socket to a remote address.
 You need to pass the address and port of the server you want to connect to **as a tuple**.

 `socket.recv()` - used to receive data from a socket.
 It is commonly used in client-server applications to receive data from a server.
 It takes one argument which specifies the maximum number of bytes to receive in a single call.
+It will wait/block until it receives **at least one byte** or until a timeout or an error occurs.
+The return value of this method is a bytes object representing the data received.
 ```python
 import socket